mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_new_esr_branch.rst

-22. Before gtb for XX.3.0 (beginning of RC week for XX+3), update balrog rules on esr-localtest and esr-cdntest to allow updates to esrXX; check rules on the release channel
+22. Before gtb for XX.3.0 (beginning of RC week for XX+3), update balrog rules on esr-localtest and esr-cdntest to allow updates to esrXX; check rules on the release channel, and check with release management for any necessary watershed and/or desupport rules.

+23. At XX.3.0 release time, update the rules on balrog's esr channel (similar to 22).

+24. Around the same time, update shipit's `CURRENT_ESR` and `ESR_NEXT` config variables, and rebuild product-details.

+25. Shortly after the XX.3.0 release, update the cron-bouncer-check task's config on esrXX to look at `FIREFOX_ESR` instead of `FIREFOX_ESR_NEXT`.

-23. Some time later (maybe soon after the XX.3.0 release to avoid forgetting), stop running update-verify-next on esrXX, and stop updating the esr-next aliases
+26. Some time later (maybe soon after the XX.3.0 release to avoid forgetting), stop running update-verify-next on esrXX, and stop updating the esr-next aliases

-24. Close the meta bug and have some tea. :)
+27. Close the meta bug and have some tea. :)